PlantSearch Upload Instructions

 - Cultivars, hybrids, and similar taxa uploaded have a low acceptance rate.
 Cultivar (or Grex) Epithets with or without quotation marks are acceptable for upload.

 - Names submitted without a specific epithet will be automatically rejected.
 Adding 'sp.' to the Specific Epithet field can increase the acceptance rate, but is generally nomenclaturally unacceptable.

 BG-BASE Users: Click here (PDF) or here (TXT) for recommended instructions on how to create a .CSV list of your living collection.

 Check 'CSV' Format: Open your plant list with Notepad, or similar text editor program, to confirm the .CSV format of the file.
 If correct, your names should appear in the seven-field 'genhyb,gen,sphyb,sp,isprk,isp,cul' scheme, where all fields are distinguished by commas and any blank field will be indicated with a comma (ex: if a name has only a genus and specific epithet, the record will appear as: ,gen,,sp,,, ).
 Correct formatting will resemble (note commas and separate lines):

-If desired, check that each epithet corresponds to the appropriate field/column heading as shown in Step 3, by opening your plant list with Microsoft Excel or similar.
+If desired, open your plant list with Microsoft Excel or similar, to check that each epithet corresponds to the appropriate field/column heading as shown in Step 3.
 To confirm or establish the required .CSV format, select ‘File - Save As’, enter a preferred file name, and select ‘CSV (comma delimited)’ as the file type option under ‘Save as Type’.
-TO CLOSE AFTER SAVING, click 'Close' and then 'Don't Save'.
+TO CLOSE AFTER SAVING, click 'Close' and then 'Don't Save' (yes, DON'T SAVE).
 Remember the location of your .CSV file, as you will need to locate it shortly.
 (Click image at right to enlarge)